 - Using a small spatula or piping bag with a tip of your choice, add the peanut butter frosting to the bottom of a whoopie pie cake.
 Then top with another cake.

-- To scoop out the batter I used my 1 ½ tablespoon or medium size cookie scoop which gave me roughly a 3-inch diameter chocolate cakes.
+- To scoop out the batter I used my 1 ½ tablespoon or medium size cookie scoop which gave me roughly 3-inch diameter chocolate cakes.
 And I was definitely generous when I went to scoop out the batter to drop it onto the parchment lined baking sheet.

 - You could even get away with using the 2-inch cookie scoop if you wanted to make them a little bigger.